 Abbots Langley Community Centre exists for the benefit of the people of the village and its neighbourhood.
+The Community Centre is home to a wide range of clubs and classes with many different interests, and also hosts social occasions and local events.
 It is a financially self-supporting, not-for-profit facility and registered charity.
 The Centre is run by a group of volunteers and users who make up its management committee, and operates in accordance with its charitable constitution.
-Abbots Langley Community Centre is home to a wide range of clubs and classes with many different interests, and also hosts social occasions and local events.
+Fancy volunteering for the Community Centre?
+The management committee needs to recruit a treasurer!
+Could it be you?
+See here for further information.

 The Community Centre originally opened in 1968 as a youth centre for the village.
 The Community Centre is now celebrating its Golden Anniversary, having served the local community for fifty years!
 Visit the Community Centre's Facebook page @AbbotsLangleyCommunityCentre to take part in its Golden Giveaway competition!

 The Centre is held in great affection by many of the older residents of Abbots Langley who remember their time as youth club members.
 Much of what they enjoyed then would be banned under today’s health and safety regulations!
 By the 1990s, the Centre had become a much-loved venue for many local social clubs, serving the needs of toddlers and their parents, teenagers, people of all ages with learning disabilities, and older people.
 It had also become home to the Abbots Langley Orchestra and the BJ Taekwondo Academy.